haraschax/godzilla/README.md

 # Write an algorithm to play King of Tokyo
-A simplified digital version of king of Tokyo.
+A simplified digital version of [King of Tokyo](https://boardgamegeek.com/boardgame/70323/king-tokyo).
 Just implement a simple agent to play!
 Is it easy to play perfectly?
 I have no idea, let's find out!
 To get started just run:
 ```
 python game.py random_agent angry_agent
 ```